Question & Answer #1

 Hi.
 I am very confused now.
 Should I take calcium or not?

 Calcium is an important mineral to support bone health and hundreds of other biological processes in the body.
-For that reason it is listed as a Foundation Supplement in the Save Our Bones Program.
+For that reason it is listed as a Foundation Supplement in the Osteoporosis Reversal Program.
 The best is to eat calcium-rich foods, such as cabbage, broccoli, spinach, and sesame seeds, to name a few.
 And I recommend you take organic calcium supplements as well.

 You can read about calcium in great detail in my blog post titled Calcium and Heart Attack Alert.